russm/lfsr64/README.rst

 <http://en.wikipedia.org/wiki/Linear_feedback_shift_register>`_,
 printing pseudo-random bytes to stdout.

-From an optimised inner loop [1]_ with Stahnke's 64-bit tap positions [2]_, I pre-compute the combined feedback terms for a byte's worth of output and bulk-xor them in for a ~2x speedup over iterating bit-by-bit (I forget where I first saw that technique).
+A Galois configuration LFSR via [1]_ with Stahnke's 64-bit tap positions [2]_, I pre-compute the combined feedback terms for a byte's worth of output and bulk-xor them in for a ~2x speedup over iterating bit-by-bit (I forget where I first saw that technique).